huaiyukhaw/bypass-hotspot-limit/README.md

 https://www.reddit.com/r/Android/comments/8p69ez/bypassing_verizons_unlimited_plans/

+Notes:

-Note: No guarantee to work in all situations, I am using Windows/Ubuntu dual boot with Yoodo data plan.
+1. No guarantee to work in all situations, I am using Windows/Ubuntu dual boot with Yoodo data plan.
+2. I'm using this as fibre internet is not available in my housing area... so I can only use data hotspot.